kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/security/_index.md

 {{% /notice %}}

 Authentication configuration is defined in [AuthConfig]({{< ref "/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/plugins/extauth/v1/extauth.proto.sk#authconfig" >}}) resources.
-`AuthConfig`s are top-level resources, which means that if you are running in Kubernetes, they will be stored in a dedicated CRD.
+`AuthConfig` objects are top-level resources, which means that if you are running in Kubernetes, they will be stored in a dedicated CRD.
 Here is an example of a simple `AuthConfig` CRD: